briandgomez/Study/Security+/Security Program Management and Oversight.md

 - Annualized Rate of Occurrence
     - It determines how often a risk will happen in 1 year

+- <u>Asset Value (AV)</u>: the value of the asset to the organization
+    - Includes the cost of the asset, the effect on company sales, potential regulatory fines, etc.

+- <u>Exposure Factor (EF)</u>: the percentage of an asset's value that would be lost if a event occurred
+    - Losing the entire asset is 1.0 while a quarter is .25

 - <u>Risk appetite</u>: an organization's overall willingness to accept a risk to achieve its goals (the mindset or amount of risk you're willing to take on)
+    - Example: A speed limit of 50 mph on a road

 - <u>Risk Tolerance</u>: the specific limits or boundaries of the risk appetite (the number or actual value of risk you're willing to take on)
+    - The acceptable range above the limit without getting a ticket is 55-60 mph

 - <u>Qualitative Risk Analysis</u>: method of assessing risk based on potential impact and likelihood without assigning a numerical value